Living in the Age of Airplanes: Post-production

+Terwilliger wanted an A-list narrator and score composer for the film, and wanted the narrator to have experience with aviation.
+Harrison Ford, who is also a pilot, recognized Terwilliger from One Six Right and accepted his offer to narrate the film, which was done over three days in early 2014.
+Ford narrated the entire rough cut of the film, watching it five times to "get into the character".
+James Horner befriended Terwilliger in 2008 at an air show; he agreed to compose the score.
+His goal was to provide a spiritual feeling to match the film's tone, also marrying aviation and music.
+It was released digitally in a soundtrack album on September 14, 2016, coinciding the film's digital and physical release.
+It was released in CD through Intrada Records on August 23, 2017.

 The film's five-chapter structure was not conceived until editing began in 2014.
 Brad Besser, who has worked on The Pacific, was chosen as the film's editor; he and Terwilliger had "gathered clips from the Internet to build a rough video storyboard for the entire film" prior to filming.
-Because of the film's experimental, non-linear nature, Terwilliger described dividing it into chapters as a challenging process.
+Because of the film's non-linear nature, Terwilliger described dividing it into chapters as a challenging process.
 There are some subtle stories—a frustrated family is seen at the beginning but is revealed at the end to be waiting for a loved one—though those were not planned.

 Choosing which shots to use was also noted to be frustrating, though it was simplified by removing shots depicting poor weather.
-Historical footage was licensed from Periscope Films, the Mitch Dakleman Collection, UCLA Film & Television Archive, and Budget Films Stock Footage.
+Archival and stock footage were licensed from Periscope Films, the Mitch Dakleman Collection, the UCLA Film & Television Archive, and Budget Films.
 Visual effects for the Earth and flight patterns were produced by Whiskytree, for disappearing infrastructure by Identity FX, and for the three-dimensional text tracking by Legion Studios.
 According to Terwilliger, the visual effects required people in creative and technical fields to form a perfectly shaped Earth, as a photorealistic Earth is subjective.
-The last shot of Earth features a flight pattern from FlightAware as seen on July 24, 2014.
+The last shot of Earth features lights of flight patterns from FlightAware as seen on July 24, 2014.

 Because the film was shot digitally, it had to be transferred to 15/70 and 65/70mm celluloid prints by RPG Productions and FotoKem, respectively, for IMAX purposes.
 Cinelicious did the telecine and restoration of the 16mm format.
-Terwilliger wanted an A-list narrator and score composer for the film, and wanted the narrator to have experience with aviation.
-Harrison Ford, who is also a pilot, recognized Terwilliger from One Six Right and accepted his offer to narrate the film, which was done over three days in early 2014.
-Ford narrated the entire rough cut of the film, watching it five times to "get into the character".

-Music

-James Horner befriended Terwilliger in 2008 while meeting at an air show; he agreed to compose the score.
-His goal was to give the score a spiritual feeling to match the film's tone, thus employing the world music genre.
-The score mostly consists of major-key harmonies, with two cues being the only minor ones, and a score features an orchestra.
-Horner thought the score marries together aviation and music.
-The score was performed Slovak National Symphony Orchestra at the Slovak Radio Concert Hall and some parts were recorded at the AIR Lyndhurst Hall.

-The film's score was released as a soundtrack album titled Living in the Age of Airplanes (Original Motion Picture Soundtrack), on September 14, 2016 (the same day coinciding its streaming and home video release) to Apple Music, and through Amazon in MP3 format.
-It was remastered by Peter Doell.
-The album was released physically through Intrada Records on August 23, 2017, of between 3,000 and 5,000 copies, via Amazon.com as well as their official website.